NaraeJang/NewsGrid-Website/README.md

 # NewsGrid-Website

-This is a personal website project for virtual news company which contains 3 pages which is home, about, article page.
+This is a personal website project for virtual news company which contains 3 pages which is home, about, article page. <br>
 [See Live Demo](https://soft-paprenjak-1b2770.netlify.app)

 # Technologies used